TikiWiki/tiki-manager/README.md

 Just download it in a working directory, and run it using `php tiki-manager.phar`, or make the file executable and run `./tiki-manager.php`.

 > Prerequisite: you must have `composer` installed on your system.
-You can alternatively put the `composer.phar` executable in the same directory as `tiki-manager.phar`.
+> You can alternatively put the `composer.phar` executable in the same directory as `tiki-manager.phar`,
+> or use the `COMPOSER_PATH` environment variable to specify the path to the `composer` executable.

 You can customize the configuration by adding a `.env` file in the same directory as `tiki-manager.phar`.